delameter/pytermor/docs/apidoc/utilsys.rst

-.. _apidoc.ansi:
+.. _apidoc.utilsys:

 .. default-role:: any

 ========================
-ansi
+utilsys
 ========================

-.. automodule:: pytermor.ansi
+.. automodule:: pytermor.utilsys
    :exclude-members: __new__,
-   :no-undoc-members: